repaygithub/cactus/modules/cactus-form/README.md

-# `@repay/cactus-i18n`
+# `@repay/cactus-form`

-A React library to implement i18n using Fluent.
+A React library to wrap [react-final-form](https://final-form.org).
+It has one component similar to the `Field` component from `react-final-form` but geared more toward our use cases, and several others with functionality not included in that package.

 ## Documentation

-Documentation is available in the [root of the repository](https://github.com/repaygithub/cactus/tree/master/docs/Internationalization/).
+Documentation is available in the [root of the repository](https://github.com/repaygithub/cactus/tree/master/docs/Forms/).

-Note, the `@fluent` libraries used here are not transpiled, therefore any necessary compatibility must be provided and the `@fluent` libraries should be transpiled as described under [Internationalization - Getting Started](https://github.com/repaygithub/cactus/tree/master/docs/Internationalization/)

 ## Contributing